yzguy/junos-ansible/napalm/README.md

 The biggest part of the whole process is creating the templates that you will feed data into, then render them into configuration.

-The templates are contained in `roles/config/templates`, and can be organized anyway you want, except the `baseconf.j2` file.
+The templates are contained in `templates`, and can be organized anyway you want, except the `baseconf.j2` file.
 This file has no configuration other than including other templates, allowing you to break different configuration sections into their own files.
 This helps with organization and clarify while making the templates.